Chemmy Alcott: Early life

 Born in Hove, East Sussex, England, Alcott was named after Sophia Loren's character in the 1961 film El Cid.
 She started skiing at 18 months old on a family holiday in Flaine, France, and first raced at the age of three.

 In 1993, Alcott won the Etoile D'Or French Village Ski Championship, became a member of the British Junior Alpine team in 1994 and won the 1995 Sunday Times Junior Sportswoman of the Year award.
-Every British summer from the age of 11 to 19 Alcott travelled to New Zealand to train in the winter.

 She was a talented athlete, representing Richmond in dry slope skiing, and in tennis at the London Youth Games.
 She was inducted into the London Youth Games Hall of Fame in 2011.

 Aged 11, Alcott broke her neck in a skiing accident, recovering with two vertebrae fused together.
 She still carries X-rays of the injury so that if she is ever in an accident, the hospital will know not to prise the vertebrae apart.
+Alcott's career injuries include a dislocated jaw, broken neck, broken back, broken ribs, groin tears, two ACLs, compound tibia/fibula fracture and a broken ankle.

 Career

-Alcott made her FIS race debut in August 1997 in a Giant Slalom event at Coronet Peak, New Zealand.
-By the end of the 1997/1998 season, she had made her debuts in both the FIS Junior World Championships (Chamonix) and the British National Championships (Tignes), where she won a Silver medal in the Giant Slalom.
+Alcott made her FIS race debut in August 1997 in a Giant slalom event at Coronet Peak, New Zealand.
+By the end of the 1997/1998 season, she had made her debuts in both the FIS Junior World Championships (Chamonix) and the British National Championships (Tignes), where she won a Silver medal in the giant slalom.

 She returned to the Australia/New Zealand Cup in 1998, during the European summer winning the overall championship.
-The following winter Alcott won Silver (super G) and Bronze (giant slalom) medals at the 1999 European Youth Olympics in Štrbské Pleso, Slovakia.
+The following winter Alcott won silver (super-G) and bronze (giant slalom) medals at the 1999 European Youth Olympics in Štrbské Pleso, Slovakia.
 In December 1999, Alcott made her World Cup debut in a giant slalom race in Lienz, Austria.
 The winter of 1999 also saw her crowned World Schools Champion, before adding the World Artificial and Australian Overall Championships to her name in 2000.

 At the 2001 Junior World Championships, Alcott finished 8th in the slalom event on her way to 5th in the overall classification.
 This season also saw Alcott capture the 2001 British Junior title and the Senior British super G title in Saalbach-Hinterglemm, Austria.

 2002 and the Salt Lake City Winter Games

 At 19 years of age, Alcott was ranked in the Top 10 in the world for her age group, while also rising from 683rd to 126th in the downhill rankings over the course of the season.

 Her Olympic debut followed in Salt Lake City, Utah.
 She competed in all of the Alpine disciplines with a best result of 14th position in the combined event.

 Later in the season, Alcott returned to the Junior World Championships, finishing in 4th place based on overall championship points (ahead of Lindsey Vonn).
 In her final British Junior Championships, Alcott won all the titles on offer.
-She also won British Senior tiles in the Giant Slalom, Super G and Downhill – claiming the Overall Senior crown for the first time.
+She also won British Senior tiles in the giant slalom, super-G and Downhill – claiming the Overall Senior crown for the first time.